Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-Interesting is the way we prove \Cref{1res:summary:typdist}.
+Interesting is the way we prove \cref{res-p1:intro:typdist}, and by extension \cref{res-p1:intro:diam}.
 It is quite common in mixing proofs to use geometric properties of the graph, such as expansion or distance properties.
-We, in essence, do the opposite: we adapt the mixing proof to prove this geometric result.
-(We give a proof-outline in \S\ref{1sec:typdist:outline}.)
-This is in the same spirit as \cite{LP:ramanujan}; see \S\ref{1sec:previous-work}.
+We, in essence, do the opposite: we adapt the mixing proof to this geometric set-up.
+(We give a proof-outline in \S\ref{sec-p1:dist:outline}.)
+This is in the same spirit as \cite{LP:ramanujan}; see \S\ref{sec-p1:intro:previous-work:typdist}.

+\begin{intrormkt*} When $k \gtrsim \log \abs \uab$, for typical distance, and by extension diameter, we can remove the primarily assumption on $p$.
+This involves using ideas in the proof of \cref{res-p1:intro:ext:comp}, ie the extension to non-prime $p$ for cutoff with $k \gtrsim \log \abs \uab$.
+We do not go into detail here. \end{intrormkt*}